 Our previous activity,

 Ethica supports other types of triggering logics as well.
-For example, Time-Triggered Triggering Logic prompts the activity based on a certain time table.
+For example, a Time-Triggered Triggering Logic prompts the activity based on a certain timetable.
 Another example is the Proximity-Triggered Triggering Logic which prompts the survey based on Bluetooth-based sensor data.
 Or Geo-fence Triggering Logic which uses GPS data for prompting a given activity.

 You can read more about this in the Study Activity documentation.
 Here we continue our example study by adding a survey activity to it which is prompted once a day at 7 pm and asks about their general health.

-New Activity to create a new survey.
-In the Survey Editor, I set the
+New Activityto create a new survey.
+We call the survey

 Then, in the Triggering Logic section, click on

-This dialog has many settings and we don't plan to go through all of it here.
+This dialog has many settings and we don't plan to go through all of them here.
 But we encourage you to read the details in the Triggering Logic section.